RaduG/magic_logger/README.md

 # magic_logger
-This very simple module does its best to help you use Python's `logging` correctly, by always calling the correct logger for a module.
-No more boilerplace `logger.getLogger(__name__)` in every module!
+This very simple module does its best to help you use Python's `logging` correctly, by making sure you always invoke the right `Logger` for a module.
+No more boilerplace `logger.getLogger(__name__)`!
+All this without any external dependencies - this is just a tiny wrapper for `logging`.

 ## Getting started
 To install: